gunnerson/hack-fpga/readme.md

 ### Clocks

 DE10 Lite comes with a 50 MHz clock.
 We will need to step it down to 25 MHz for our project.
-In Quartus Prime we have a PLL available as a free IP blocks, which we can instantiate with the required parameters.
+In Quartus Prime we have PLLs available as free IP blocks, which we can instantiate with the required parameters.
 If you plan to sim this project with ModelSim make sure to include `altera_mf_ver` library which contains PLL's source code.
-PLL has about 20ns lag, so we will tie our reset to its output.
+PLL has about 20 ns lag, so we will tie our reset to its output.

 ~~~verilog
   reg  [3:0] rst_cnt = 4'h0;